vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 diagnostics across that matrix.
 The full build and all 17 CTest targets pass without warnings.

+### Retain lowered modulation as one value

+Resolved synth instruments and regions now retain LoweredSynthModulation directly instead of unpacking and redeclaring its two vectors.
+Their writers consume that concrete type, and SF2 layout compares it as a value.
+This removes five production lines, two temporary unpacking steps, and an implicit generic scope requirement.
+All 21,504 synth outputs are byte-identical to the preceding modulation-policy revision.
+The full build and all 17 CTest targets pass without warnings.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,